Barricades, Drones, Horse-Mounted Officers: State Capitols In Delaware Valley On High Alert Leading Up To Inauguration Day

 Government officials say the biggest threat to the nation is domestic extremists.

-Tensions remain high 10 days after the insurrection at the U.S. Capitol.
+Tensions remain high over a week after the insurrection at the U.S. Capitol.
 To prevent further sedition, the FBI, state, and local law enforcement are investigating any possible threats.

 There’s a heightened police presence in Philadelphia, at City Hall, Independence Hall, and other landmarks around the city.